TritonDataCenter/rfd/rfd/0026/README.md

 * `state`: `creating`, `ready`, `deleting`, `deleted`, `failed` or `rolling_back` (snapshots milestone).
-Indicates in which state the volume currently is. `deleted` and `failed` volumes are still persisted to Moray for troubleshooting/debugging purposes.
+Indicates in which state the volume currently is. `failed` volumes are still persisted to Moray for troubleshooting/debugging purposes.
 See the section [Volumes state machine](#volumes-state-machine) for a diagram and further details about the volumes' state machine.